Robert E. Lee

-Robert Edward Lee (January 19, 1807 – October 12, 1870) was a Confederate general during the American Civil War, towards the end of which he was appointed the overall commander of the Confederate States Army.
-He led the Army of Northern Virginia—the Confederacy's most powerful army—from 1862 until its surrender in 1865, earning a reputation as a skilled tactician.
+Robert Edward Lee (January 19, 1807 – October 12, 1870) was a Confederate general whose early actions in the American Civil War led to his appointment as the overall commander of the Confederate States Army near the end of the war.
+He led the Army of Northern Virginia, the Confederacy's most powerful army, from 1862 until its surrender in 1865, earning a reputation as one of the war's most skilled tacticians.

 A son of Revolutionary War officer Henry "Light Horse Harry" Lee III, Lee was a top graduate of the United States Military Academy and an exceptional officer and military engineer in the United States Army for 32 years.
-He served across the United States, distinguished himself extensively during the Mexican–American War, and was Superintendent of the United States Military Academy.
-He married Mary Anna Custis Lee, great-granddaughter of George Washington's wife Martha.
+He served across the United States, distinguished himself during the Mexican–American War, and was Superintendent of the United States Military Academy.
+He married Mary Anna Custis, great-granddaughter of George Washington's wife Martha.
 While he opposed slavery from a philosophical perspective, he supported its legality and held hundreds of slaves.
-When Virginia declared secession from the Union in 1861, Lee chose to follow his home state, despite his desire for the country to remain intact and an offer of a senior Union command.
-During the first year of the Civil War, he served in minor combat operations and as a senior military adviser to Confederate President Jefferson Davis.
+When Virginia declared its secession from the Union in 1861, Lee chose to follow his home state, despite his desire for the country to remain intact and an offer of a senior Union command.
+During the first year of the Civil War, he served in minor combat operations and as a senior military adviser to Confederate president Jefferson Davis.